plotly/public-health/tutorials/ebola-outbreaks.md

 ![Save](../screencasts/ebola-outbreaks/dashboard/save.png)

 ## 4. Crossfilter
+Finally, we'll briefly demonstrate crossfilter.

 Crossfilter is a visual analysis technique for multidimensional data.
 It is used to clarify relationships between dimensions.
-As discussed in the previous section, crossfilter functionality is invoked by setting **enable** in Settings > Filter.
+As discussed in the previous section, crossfilter functionality is invoked by setting **Enable** in Settings > Filter.

 To use crossfilter, simply click-and-drag on a chart.
 Selected data that shares common rows with other charts will highlight and all other data will fade out.
 To reset the dashboard, click anywhere on a graph that doesn't have data.